ghik/opinionated-scala/Classes-and-objects.md

 new MyClass().myName
 ```

-Such constructor-parameter-members can have all the modifiers that normal class members can - they can be `private`, `final`, have annotations etc.
+Such constructor-parameter-members can have all the modifiers that normal class members can - they can be `private`, `final`, implement or override something, have annotations etc.

 #### Auxiliary constructors